The Configure Command

 sub

-In Keyfactor Identity Provider, this is a GUID uniquely identifying the user.
+In Keycloak, this is a GUID uniquely identifying the user.
 The sub (subject) user claim type is also commonly used by other OAuth providers.

 The IIS application pool under which the Keyfactor ACME server should run.
 The application pool must exist before the command is run.
 The parameter is case sensitive.